Learn How to Save Money Fast On A Low Income - Kotak Life

 How does a complete savings plan differ from traditional budgeting?

-While traditional budgeting focuses on managing expenses, a complete savings plan places a greater emphasis on building savings, establishing an emergency fund, and setting long-term financial goals tailored to the individual’s income level and needs.
+Traditional budgeting focuses on managing expenses, whereas a savings plan places a greater emphasis on building savings, establishing an emergency fund, and setting long-term financial goals as per the individual’s income level and needs.

 What are the essential components of a complete savings plan?